If you take pride in how your car looks – and who doesn’t? – noticing any dings or scratches on it can quickly ruin your mood.

 There are many types of car wheel coatings.
 Before you start, check whether or not your wheels have any protective layers on them.
 This is where the sandpaper comes in.
 The sandpaper needs to be dry so that you can clearly see the type of dust that comes off.

-Start by sanding off a small part of the wheel and look for the color of the dust.
+To start, gently sand a small part of the wheel and look for the color of the dust.
 If it’s gray, there is no protective layer.
 But, if it’s white, it means your wheels have added protection that you need to remove before fixing the curb rash.

 Don’t forget to use eye protection when you’re doing the following steps, to avoid getting any small particles into your eyes.